-Redevelopment of the Mall to include a more diverse mix of uses is consistent with the following policy of the 2035 Comprehensive Plan for Regional Center character areas: "Create compact mixed use districts and reduce automobile dependency and travel to obtain basic services."
+Redevelopment of the Mall to include a more diverse mix of uses is consistent with the following policy of the 2035 Comprehensive Plan for Regional Center character areas: "Create compact mixed-use districts and reduce automobile dependency and travel to obtain basic services."
 (No. 5) The mixture of uses and density and intensity of development is consistent with Policy No. 21: "Each Regional Center shall include a very high-density mix of retail, office, services, and employment opportunities to serve several neighborhoods."

-Although a regional mall is conceived to be a destination that most customers reach by automobile, the land uses within the mall can be connected by a system of sidewalks and street crossings with street trees that provide shade to encourage the use of the sidewalks.
-The cluster of land uses at the southeastern corner of the site around what appears to be a plaza appears to be consistent with Policy No. 17: "Design shall be pedestrian-oriented with walkable connections between different uses."
-Pedestrian connections throughout the development need to be improved in order for the overall development to be considered pedestrian-oriented.
+However, a functional compact mixed-use development would have pedestrian connections between land uses and to nearby neighborhoods.
+The current site plan lacks a system of sidewalks and street crossings with street trees that provide shade to encourage the use of the sidewalks.
+Pedestrian connections throughout the development need to be improved so that the overall development to be considered pedestrian-oriented.
 The site plan does not depict enough detail to determine whether the development will include traffic calming features.